Syria's Assad blames West for refugee crisis

 Assad said Turkish support had been crucial to the growth of two of the biggest insurgent groups in Syria, Islamic State and the al Qaeda-linked Nusra Front, and aerial bombing by a U.S.-led coalition had failed to stop Islamic State.
 Turkey denies the accusation.

-The Syrian president dismissed Western suggestions that his government's actions in the war had fuelled the spread of such groups.
+The Syrian president dismissed Western suggestions that his government's actions in the war had fueled the spread of such groups.

 "As long as they follow this propaganda, they will have more refugees," Assad said in an interview with Russian media.
 "If you are worried about them, stop supporting terrorists."